abhilashjp/lookupapp/docs/einvoicing/SDI-network.md

 ### Simiplied flow
 There is a simplified flow which can be adopted by those who interact with the Exchange System in their roles as both transmitter and receiver through the same transmission channel; in this case the flow of messages undergoes changes to enable greater efficiency in the process of transmitting electronic invoices and the related notices

+### Digital ID
+To use these services it is necessary to have an identity defined within the public Digital Identity System (SPID, CIE or CNS) or credentials issued by the Agency

 ## Important websites

 |Website| Link|